 - Applicants need to read the data guidelines to know what supporting documentation they may need to provide to address the statutory criteria for their type of application.

 - The maximum file size is 35 MB and the maximum number of files that can be uploaded is 50.
-If an application requires more than 50 files, please complete and submit the additional data pack form available from the left hand navigation bar when logged into Online services.
+If an application requires more than 50 files, please complete and submit the additional data pack form available from the left hand navigation bar when logged into our Online Services Portal.